 As with a lot of larger small towns there’s more to Staunton than meets the eye and this tour is a good way to get a lay of the land.

-The tour brought my group to a quaint historic neighborhood I wouldn’t have found on my own and also to a not obvious spot behind the railroad tracks with great views of the town.
+The tour brought my group to a quaint historic neighborhood I wouldn’t have found on my own and to a not-obvious spot behind the railroad tracks with great views of the town.

-You’ll probably pass Sunspots Glassblowing Studio during your walk and it’s worth stopping by for a look around.
+You’ll probably pass Sunspots Studios Glassblowing shop during your walk and it’s worth stopping by for a look around.
 The items are creative, whimsical and really beautiful.
-A few, like the blown glass cruets, are even practical.
+A few, like the blown glass cruets, are practical, too.

 See A Shakespeare Play

-One the top reasons I favor Staunton for couple time rather than family time is the American Shakespeare Center at the Blackfriars Playhouse, a recreation of Shakespeare’s indoor London theater situated right downtown.
+One the top reasons I favor Staunton for couple time is the American Shakespeare Center at the Blackfriars Playhouse, a recreation of Shakespeare’s indoor London theater situated right downtown.
 It’s worth a visit for both the plays and the theater itself.

 Shakespeare created lively entertainment for a mass audience, not highbrow theater.
 ASC strives to keep that original spirit in its performances.